brndn-do/ats/backend/TESTING.md

 - **Run all tests with coverage:**
   - `npm run test:coverage`

 **Note on concurrency:** Integration and E2E tests run against `testdb` and `testbucket` and clear all data inside before running.
-Each script that runs any of these tests use the `--runInBand` flag to run each test sequentially, preventing race conditions.
+Each script that runs any of these tests uses the `--runInBand` flag to run each test sequentially, preventing race conditions.
 With this in mind, please use `npm run test:all` to run all tests and NOT `npm test` / `npm run test` in order to prevent integration and E2E tests from running in parallel.

 ---